seL4/projects_libs/libsharedringbuffer/README.md

 usually allocated for DMA for a driver.
 The ring buffers can then contain pointers into this shared memory, indicating which buffers are in use or available to be used by either component.
-Typically, 2 shared ring buffers are required, with seperate structures required on the recieve path and transmit path.
+Typically, 2 shared ring buffers are required, with separate structures required on the recieve path and transmit path.
 Thus there are 4 regions of shared memory required: 1 storing pointers to available RX buffers, 1 storing pointers to used RX buffers, 1 storing pointers to TX